 teaches you the ways in which organizations communicate in order to accomplish a goal and includes courses that examine communication through public relations, marketing communication, advertising, persuasion and public theory, and communication campaigns.

 Corporations, non-profit agencies and government agencies use significant resources to communicate effectively with employees, publics and other audiences.

-SCM Semester Curriculum Sheet (for students admitted to major Summer 2012 or later)
+SCM Major Curriculum Sheet (for students admitted to major Summer 2012 or later)

 In this major, students will learn about communication practices within and between organizations including: knowledge management, negotiation, team problem-solving, leadership, inter-organizational relationships, and persuasive communication in sales and marketing.